Mekino05/alx-higher_level_programming/0x00-python-hello_world/README.md

-write a script that compiles a Python script file
+write a function in C that checks if a singly linked list has a cycle in it